 Which strategies do companies in Japan and Germany have to transform make their production sustainable and carbon-neutral?
 Which technologies for providing “green” electricity and process heat to factories are available?
 And what political framework conditions are crucial in this context?

-Experts from German and Japanese industry and politics will discuss these issues at the 16th German-Japanese Business Forum at HANNOVER MESSE.
+This was discussed by experts from German and Japanese business and politics at the 16th German-Japanese Business Forum in front of over 100 participants at HANNOVER MESSE.

-The forum is organized by Deutsche Messe in cooperation with ECOS and the German-Japanese Business Association (DJW).
+The forum was organized by Deutsche Messe in cooperation with ECOS and the German-Japanese Business Association (DJW).